Humboldt Bay Half Marathon

 The Course

-course is flat, making it accessible for both beginner runners and those seeking to set a personal record or run a BQ.
+The half marathon course consists of two out-and-backs.
+Marathon runners compete the half course twice.
+The entire course is flat, making it accessible for both beginner runners and those seeking to set a personal record or run a BQ.
 Intending to qualify for Boston this November, I used this race to gauge my fitness, with a plan to run between an 8:40 to 8:50 pace.

 The race begins in the heart of old town at Eureka’s Madaket Plaza, adjacent to the rich Victorian architecture and the relaxed atmosphere old town provides.
 Coming into this race, I battled nagging tendinopathy, but I was not going to let that stop me from meeting my goal.
 The half marathon began at 0800 sharp with 170 runners amassed at the start line.
 Once the gun sounded, I raced up First Street toward the bay, through the shadows of the world-famous Carson Mansion, to the scenic waterfront trailhead.
 The waterfront trail treats runners with magnificent views of the bay as they hug the bay shore, turning around just past the historic Blue Ox Mill at approximately Mile 1.6.
 I retraced my steps back to Madaket Plaza, crossing the 3.2-mile split at 28:02.
 I now looked forward to the second part of the out-and-back section of the trail.